 - Be clear on physical dimensions of the ticker both height and width.
 Clarify if the dimensions you are providing are the available space to fit within, or if you are defining the actual size of the ticker itself.

 - Define the resolution in pixels.
 This will ensure you get the right matrix for creating content and showing logos or graphics.
-If you want to show logos use 24 or 32 pixels in height.
+If you want to show logos use at least 32 pixels in height.

 - Specify the pixel pitch or spacing between each LED.
-The most common is 0.3in.
-(7.62mm) and it is important to clarify this along with the dimensions.
+The most common is 0.16 inches (4mm) and it is important to clarify this along with the dimensions.
 Some lower cost products will reduce cost by spacing the pixels out further, so you get the same cabinet height but less resolution.

 - Clearly define the colors you expect.
-Many overseas manufacturers have single color tickers which won’t give you the impact you want in showing vibrant logos.
+Single color tickers which won’t give you the impact you want in showing vibrant logos.
 How many people would notice a plain red ticker compared to something using the full color spectrum?

 - Describe your LED ticker objectives and software requirements.
 Define the 3 or 4 key things you need it to accomplish.
 For example, “Show student managed fund with company logos.”